The CFAC is proud to announce the upcoming

 treat consumers with both dignity and respect.

 Mission.
-The mission of the Coalition is helping to improve the quality of life for consumers and family members affected by mental illness, substance abuse, or problem gambling.
+The mission of the Advisory Committee is helping to improve the quality of life for consumers and family members affected by mental illness, substance abuse, or problem gambling.

 In 2004, Nebraska’s State Legislature adopted LB 1083, the Nebraska Behavioral Health Services Act, which identified the following purposes: